14 Best vocabulary apps to improve your communication skills

 Availability: App Store | Playstore.

 Playing The Challenge is Vocabulary.com’s vehicle to test your existing mastery of the English language and to teach you new words.
-Setting up your account, you will be faced with a set of multiple-choice type questions to determine your level of mastery.
-Based on the results, new words are introduced in a gaming format that will align with your learning level.
+Setting up your account, you will first answer a set of multiple-choice type questions to determine your level of mastery.
+Based on the results, unfamiliar words are introduced in a gaming format that will align with your learning level.

 But it is Vocabulary.com’s propriety technology called AVI (Adaptive Vocabulary Instruction) that is at the core of this extremely popular app.
 Everything that the user does is added to AVI, resulting in a personalized learning experience for each user.